M5-brane prongs, string soliton bound states and wall-crossing: Some details on more general M5-M2 states

 Given that the value of the $Y$ field on $\text{string}_1$ interpolate from $0$ at $x^4 = 0$ to $-Y_0$ at $|x^4| \rightarrow \infty$ and the value of the $X$ field on $\text{string}_2$ from $0$ at the centre to $-X_0$ far along the string, we can approximate ${\cal T}_{cr}$ as (for small $X_0$, $Y_0$ values)

-In the asymptotic space region the third and fourth contributions vanish since the value of $X$ field is fairly constant and equal to its moduli value $- X_0$ meaning $\partial X \sim 0$ in this region.
-Thus we are left with
+In the asymptotic space region the third and fourth contributions vanish since the value of $X$ field is fairly constant and equal to its moduli value $- X_0$ so $\partial X \sim 0$ in this region.
+Thus